GuilhermeFranciscoPereira/Eventos_Fatec_Itu-Front-End/README.en.md

 ### This system was developed so that events at Fatec Itu - Dom Amaury Castanho could have a more practical registration method, making it easier for students, outsiders, and event organizers.
 Clearly, this system is also used by event organizers to manage and control events, users, banners, categories, etc.

-### 👥 This system is being created by: Guilherme Francisco Pereira and José Lucas Martins Gomes as a final project development / Real system
+### 👥 This system is being created by: Guilherme Francisco Pereira as a final project development / Real system

 ### ✨ Interesting fact!!
 This is the only system developed solely by students that is implemented and used by the college, including students, professors, coordinators, and more!